 - 1996 Topps #25 Sean Casey, $4.00

 In 2016, the total value of these cards is $49.70, for a total profit gain of $0.25.
 That’s a 0.5% gain over more than 25 years!
-So obviously, prospecting in general is a losing proposition.
+So obviously, prospecting, in general, is a losing proposition.

-Now, what if you think you’re the greatest prospector to ever walk the aisles of a baseball card shop?
+Now, what if you think you’re the greatest prospector ever to walk the aisles of a baseball card shop?
 Well, if you happened to buy only the top three cards out of that list of 20, you would have gotten a little bit over 400% return.
 But the chances of you choosing only the biggest winners and not picking any losers is minuscule.
 Besides, you still don’t beat the S&P like that.

 A star player is inducted into the Hall of Fame